AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/overview.md

 ## Local [!DNL Dispatcher] Runtime

-AEM as a Cloud Service SDK's [!DNL Dispatcher] Tools provides everything required to set up the local [!DNL Dispatcher] runtime. [!DNL Dispatcher] Tools are [!DNL Docker]-based and provides command line tools to transpile [!DNL Apache HTTP] Web Server and [!DNL Dispatcher] configuration files into a compatible formats and deploy them to [!DNL Dispatcher] running in the [!DNL Docker] container.
+AEM as a Cloud Service SDK's Dispatcher Tools provides everything required to set up the local [!DNL Dispatcher] runtime. [!DNL Dispatcher] Tools are [!DNL Docker]-based and provides command line tools to transpile [!DNL Apache HTTP] Web Server and [!DNL Dispatcher] configuration files into a compatible formats and deploy them to [!DNL Dispatcher] running in the [!DNL Docker] container.

 This section of the tutorial shows how to: